davemosk/FinSL-signbank/docs/README.s3scripts.md

 Sbank Gloss created at
 ```

-`Action` is a fix suggested by the script.
+`Action` is a fix suggested by the command.

 `Action` is one of:

 - `Delete S3 Object`

 The S3 object is "orphaned", that is, it has no corresponding NZSL Signbank postgres database record.
 Some of these are
-fixable, see the `find-fixable-s3-orphans.py` script.
+fixable, see the `find-fixable-s3-orphans.py` command.
 But any that are not should be deleted as they are taking up space
 without being visible to the NZSL Signbank application.

 - `Update ACL`